Commonwealth Campuses Future

 When will campuses selected for closure cease operations?
 Will closures happen prior to or during the 2025-26 academic year?

-All of our campuses will continue to operate, at a minimum, through the 2026-2027 academic year, and we are excited to support our current students and welcome our new students to every campus this fall.
-To navigate changes ahead, the recommendation committee has launched multiple workstreams on critical issues related to forthcoming transitions, with workstream leaders engaging with faculty, staff, and students.
+All campuses will continue to operate, at a minimum, through the 2026-2027 academic year, and we are excited to support our current students and welcome our new students to every campus this fall.
+To navigate changes ahead, Penn State has launched multiple workstreams on critical issues related to forthcoming transitions, with workstream leaders engaging with faculty, staff, and students.

-While our approach is still being determined, as are details related to implementation, we are committed to minimizing the impact of any forthcoming changes on our people to the greatest extent possible.
+While details are still being determined, we are committed to minimizing the impact of any forthcoming changes on our people to the greatest extent possible.

-As part of its work, the recommendation committee has launched multiple workstreams on critical issues related to forthcoming transitions with workstream leaders engaging subject matter experts and shared governance bodies representing faculty, staff, and students for support to shape solutions.
-The workstreams include:
+As part of its work, Penn State has launched multiple workstreams on critical issues related to forthcoming transitions with workstream leaders engaging subject matter experts and shared governance bodies representing faculty, staff and students for support to shape solutions.

 - Student transition and retention